Police video from 'Cop City' operation doesn't show shooting

 The four Atlanta police officers whose body camera video was released late Wednesday were part of a multi-agency “clearing operation” at the site on Jan.
 18, but they did not witness the exchange of gunfire.
 Manuel Esteban Paez Teran, who went by Tortuguita, died at the scene, and a state trooper whose name hasn’t been released was hospitalized with a gunshot wound to the abdomen, authorities have said.

-The Georgia Bureau of Investigation has said that no body camera or dashcam video of the shooting exists.
+The Georgia Bureau of Investigation has said that no body camera or dashcam video of the actual shootings exists.
 The agency has said officers encountered Tortuguita in a tent in the woods and fired in self-defense after the activist failed to follow verbal commands and shot a trooper.

 “The videos released by the City of Atlanta raise more questions than they answer, but confirm the family’s worst fears that Manuel was massacred in a hail of gunfire,” Tortuguita’s family said in a statement released Thursday by their lawyers.
 “The videos also show the clearing of the forest was a paramilitary operation that set the stage for the excessive use of force.”

 Activists have questioned the official narrative and called for an independent investigation separate from that being done by the GBI.
-Tortuguita’s family on Monday called for the release of more information.
+The family on Monday said an independent autopsy found that Tortuguita had been at shot at least 12 or 13 times by multiple guns and called for the release of more information.

 In response, the GBI asked for patience, saying it is “not releasing any videos currently because agents are continuing to conduct key interviews and want to maintain the integrity of the investigation.”